lukerm/image-selector/README.md

 Test that your database connection is working by:

 1. loading a directory of images to edit
-2. create a small group of duplicate and label them (keep / delete)
+2. create a small group of duplicates and label them (save / delete)
 3. check that the corresponding number of rows appear in the database table.